attackfrog/lattice/docs/draft.md

 * `$hero-heading-font-weight` - change the font weight of heading elements in the hero container
 * `$hero-paragraph-font-size` - change the font size of `<p>` elements in the hero container
 * `$hero-paragraph-alpha` - change the transparency of `<p>` elements in the hero container
-* `$hero-transparent-alpha` - change the transparency of the background of hero containers when the `.hero-transparent` class is applied
+* `$hero-transparent-alpha` - change the transparency of the background of `.hero-transparent` hero containers

 -------------------------------------------------------------------------------